poggit/support/pqrs.md

 # Plugin Quality Requirement Standards (PQRS) Version 1.2
+## _i_.
+Rationale
+This document aims to describe the rules that plugin developers should abide to when developing plugins in order **to prevent inter-incompatibility between plugins**.
+It does not cover all requirements that a high-quality plugin should have, but a publicly available plugin should abide to these requirements to protect increase the compatibility of a plugin with other unknown plugins.

 ## 0. Definition of terms
 * Keywords of requirement levels used in this document are specified in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) and [RFC 6919](https://www.ietf.org/rfc/rfc6919.txt).